Find the 10 digit number, the beautiful math puzzle by Conway

-This is a common mistake one might commit and never find the solution as a result.
+This is a common mistake one might commit and never find the solution.

-Use divisibility rule of a 9 digit number for 9 to understand the nature of the first 9 digits of the solution partly.
+Use the divisibility rule of a 9 digit number for 9 to understand the nature of the first 9 digits of the solution to some extent.

 If the integer sum or sum of the digits of any number is divisible by 9, it will always be divisible by 9.